 Coming home after seeing Rajini Murugan (ரஜினி முருகன்) my son asked me “How was the Movie“, without hesitation I answered “enjoyable“.
 I couldn’t answer his next question when he asked “What was the story?“.
 Director Ponram has managed to deliver a 2:30 Hour movie that’s completely logicless but one that makes you laugh at many places.

-Music Composer D.Imman has given two super hit songs with “Rajinimurugan” & “Yennama Ipadi Panreengalaema”, the songs have become the crowd puller for film.
+Music Composer D.Imman has given two super hit songs with “Rajinimurugan” & “Yennama Ipadi Panreengalaema”, the songs have become the crowd puller for the film.
 The other two songs “Aavi Parakkum Teakadai” & “Un Mele Oru Kannu” were melodious too.

 Thank God, there was just one fight sequence with Rajkiran sharing the load with Sivakarthikeyan.
 From En Rasavin Manasile (1991) days I like to see on screen Rajkiran fighting, there is something convincing to see him lift effortlessly the bad guys and throw them away, which is none of the present-day puny Heros can match.